marcodd23/go-micro-core/README.md

 ```

 ## Usage
-Here's a basic example to get you started:
+Here's a basic example to get you started or look inside the *./examples* folder

 ```go